LearnOnDemandSystems/docs/lod/how-to-tell-when-a-lab-is-done-from-a-calling-platform.md

-# How To Tell When A Lab Is Done From A Calling Platform?
+# How To Tell When A Lab Is Done From A Calling Platform

 ## Server-side